Mazuzel/tontonMediaPlayer/README.md

 * ofxSoundObjects [download here: https://github.com/Mazuzel/ofxSoundObjects.git] (forked from https://github.com/roymacdonald/ofxSoundObjects)

 ## Note
-Tonton Media Player is a DIY software from and for **Maman !
-J'ai Peur** band (https://mamanjaipeur.bandcamp.com).
-Development is still ongoing.
-Want to chat about it ?
-Don't hesitate to reach us at maaamanjaipeuuur@gmail.com or on social media (instagram: @mamangpeur).
-We would be happy to share our software and our knowledge to help the music community.
+Tonton Media Player is the DIY software created and used by **Maman !
+J'ai Peur** since 2023.
+Follow us on instagram -> https://www.instagram.com/mamangpeur.
+Or chat with us at maaamanjaipeuuur@gmail.com